 NOTE: Members of the Faculty Senate who are selected for Professional Development Leave shall resign from the Faculty Senate.
 (SD8208S)

-The University provides support for faculty to travel on university related business.
-In all cases in which the faculty member is traveling on University business, he/she must have received prior authorization from their Department Chair and the VCAA.
-The reason for prior authorization is to insure that the faculty member is covered under Workman's Compensation in the event of injury or accident.
+The University provides support for faculty to travel on university related business, mostly through faculty development allocations to department/program operating budgets.
+In all cases in which the faculty member is traveling on University business, he/she must have received prior authorization from their Department Chair, Dean, and the VCAA.
 This requirement applies whether or not the faculty member is requesting reimbursement from University funds.
-See UNCA PPM #3 for more details.
+See Academic Affairs Travel Guidelines, available from the Academic Affairs website.

 The New Faculty Mentoring Program is a volunteer program that welcomes new colleagues to UNC Asheville and provides support as they adapt to the culture, expectations, and pace of our institution.
-New faculty are matched with experienced faculty who act as personal mentors during the coming years.
+New faculty members are matched with experienced faculty members who act as personal mentors during the coming years.
 Mentors volunteer for the program and new faculty have the opportunity to meet and select their personal mentors.
-Faculty are encouraged to pair with mentors from a different academic department so that they can benefit from an objective and confidential partnership and begin to form connections with colleagues outside of their home departments.
-For tenure-track faculty members, mentors can serve as confidential advisors during the progression towards contract renewal, tenure and promotion.
+Faculty members are encouraged to pair with mentors from a different academic department so that they can benefit from an objective and confidential partnership and begin to form connections with colleagues outside of their home departments.
+For tenure-track faculty members, mentors can serve as confidential advisors during the progression towards contract renewal, tenure and promotion, but cannot serve on the committee evaluating a mentee's application for reappointment, tenure, or promotion, and if a member of the Committee of Tenured Faculty, must recuse themselves from deliberations if their mentee is a candidate.
 In addition to opportunities for private mentoring meetings, participating faculty and mentors are invited to a series of social gatherings each semester.

 4.2 Faculty Leaves of Absence